Substra/substra-frontend/README.md

 This project depends on [https://github.com/SubstraFoundation/substra-ui](substra-ui) for some of its components.

-Normal install relies on a private npm registry.
+Normal install relies on a private npm registry (see the [installation instructions](https://github.com/SubstraFoundation/substra-doc/blob/master/local_install.md#start-owkestra-frontend)).
 If you need to add/move a component to substra-ui and need to test its integration within substrafront, you'll need to "link" substra-ui:

 In the substra-ui directory: